- 12 updates

-A further 19 hospitals are to be investigated over their links with Jimmy Savile, the Health Secretary Jeremy Hunt announced.
-They are in addition to the 13 that were initially named in a police inquiry into the disgraced television presenter.
+News that a further 19 hospitals are to be investigated over links to Jimmy Savile comes after 13 were initially named in a probe into the disgraced television presenter.

 The Department of Health has named Hammersmith Hospital as part of an ongoing investigation into links with disgraced TV presenter Jimmy Savile.
 A spokesperson for the Imperial College Healthcare NHS Trust said: